Washington DC to central Texas is a 23-hour drive.

 Your moving options defines the price you pay.
-Professional movers cost the most, but they take a lot of stress out of the moving experience.
+DC to Texas movers cost the most, but they take a lot of stress out of the moving experience.
 To save money use moving containers, freight moving companies, and DIY truck rentals as other options.

 For example, moving containers and freight companies only move your belongings, you must complete the packing and unpacking.